Question 1 of 10

 Why this question?

-The amount of time you keep your tree indoors is the ultimate deciding factor for living trees.
 Potted, replantable trees can only survive in a warm house for about 7 to 10 days, while professional rental trees max out at 3 to 4 weeks.
 If they stay inside longer, the heat tricks them into thinking it’s spring.
-When they are moved back outside, the winter shock kills them—completely erasing their eco-friendly benefits!

 Question 9: Do you have a suitable place to plant a replantable tree after the holidays?